tc39/notes/es7/2016-09/sept-27.md

 DD: I think that's fine that JSDOM doesn't emulate document.all

-BF: I think that's fine; I don't think Node cares
+BFS: I think that's fine; I don't think Node cares

 DH: Either nobody wants this, in which case why write it in the spec, or it is wanted, in which case we need to expose it more generally.